jmaasch/ashR/README.md

 ![ridge_grid](https://github.com/jmaasch/ashR/blob/master/figures/ridge_grid.jpg)

+### Accessibility

-*Note on accessibility: These color palettes were commissioned by a data scientist with color blindness, though we cannot guarantee usefulness for all individuals with color blindness.*
+These color palettes were commissioned by a data scientist with color blindness, though we cannot guarantee usefulness for all individuals with color blindness.

+### License

+This package is licensed under the GNU General Public License v3.0 (<a href="https://choosealicense.com/licenses/gpl-3.0/" target="_blank">GPL-3</a>).

 &#8593; [return to top](#ashR)